Bradley County Republican Party Bylaws

 G. Raising funds for Republican election campaigns and for promoting Republican ideals.

 Section 1.
 The affairs of the BCRP shall be governed by the County Executive Committee in accordance with the by-laws of the Tennessee Republican Party and the by-laws contained herein.

 Section 2a.
-The Vice Chair will automatically assume the duties of the Chair in his/her absence.
+The Vice Chair will automatically assume the duties of the Chair or Treasurer in his/her absence.
 The Vice Secretary will automatically assume the duties of the Secretary in his/her absence.
 The Vice Treasurer will automatically assume the duties of the Treasurer in his/her absence.

 Section 3.
 Neither the County Executive Committee as a body, nor the County Chair, shall endorse any Republican candidate in a contested primary election for local, state, or national elections.

 Section 3a.
 Section 3 above shall not apply to a Chair in a primary election in which the Chair, his/her spouse, or his/her immediate family member is a candidate.

 Section 4.
 Members of the County Executive Committee are expected to attend every meeting.
 Missing three (3) regularly scheduled Executive Board meetings and three (3) regularly scheduled monthly meetings in one calendar year are grounds for removal from the County Executive Committee.
 Members of the Executive Committee may excuse members from absences in the cases of illness, emergencies, and work related travel.
 Members will be allowed to attend Executive Board Meetings by phone or web conference, if such technology is readily available.